Excited State Densities from Time-Dependent Density Functional Response Theory: Introduction

 \section{Introduction}

 The advent of time-dependent density functional theory (TDDFT) forty years ago~\cite{RG1984, Carstenbook,TDDFTbook2012} has enabled the calculation of electronic spectra, response properties, and general non-perturbative dynamics, for large and complex systems that would otherwise not be possible.
 This is due to the one-to-one mapping between time-dependent potentials and densities, for a specified initial state, opening the possibility of finding a non-interacting (Kohn-Sham) system that reproduces the same density while evolving in the computationally simpler one-body Schr\"odinger equation.
 While the approach would formally yield exact observables of the interacting system, in practice approximations must be made for the exchange-correlation potential.
 The majority of applications operate in the linear response regime, where one considers a time-dependent perturbation on the system, from whose response excitation energies and transition properties out of the ground-state can be extracted, and, with the approximations in use today, an unprecedented balance between accuracy and efficiency has been achieved.
-When thinking about the linear response of a ground-state system, it can be understood that properties related to transition densities between the ground and excited states of the true interacting system, $\langle\Psi_I\vert \hat{n}(\br)\vert\Psi_0\rangle$, can be directly obtained, but it is not immediately obvious that excited-state densities $\langle\Psi_I\vert \hat{n}(\br)\vert\Psi_I\rangle$ can be extracted from the formalism.
+When thinking about the linear response of a ground-state system, it can be understood that properties related to transition densities between the ground {$\Psi_0$} and excited states {$\Psi_I$} of the true interacting system, $\langle\Psi_I\vert \hat{n}(\br)\vert\Psi_0\rangle$, can be directly obtained, {$\hat{n}(\br)$ being the density operator,} but it is not immediately obvious that excited-state densities $\langle\Psi_I\vert \hat{n}(\br)\vert\Psi_I\rangle$ can be extracted from the formalism.
 However, with the recognition that excited states are stationary points of the Hamiltonian, then using time-independent perturbation theory instead of time-dependent perturbation theory offers a route to extracting their densities from energies computed from linear response; equivalently, framing the problem as a variational one~\cite{F2001,FA2002}.
-(We note that excited state densities can also be obtained from extrema of the purely the ground-state energy functional~\cite{PL1985,LIJ2020}).
+(We note that excited state densities can also be obtained from extrema of the purely the ground-state energy functional~\cite{PL1985,LIJ2020}, generalized adiabatic connection formalism~\cite{G1996,G1999}, stationary principles based on a bi-functional of the excited and ground state density~\cite{LN1999,AL2009}, and ensemble DFT approaches~\cite{GOK1988,G2025,F2025,GDKP2025}).